Truth & Reconciliation FAQ

 What is TRC and what is happening now?

 The Truth and Reconciliation Commission (TRC) in South Korea investigates historical human rights abuses, including forced and irregular international adoptions from the 1960s through the 1990s.
 It works to uncover the truth, publish findings, and recommend reconciliation measures to the government.
+That work now continues, as TRC3 opened for cases on February 26, 2026.

 What happened with TRC1 & TRC2?